 - 1 tsp garam masala

-- salt Black (not required if using Chat masala)
+- 1/2 tsp Salt Black (not required if using Chat masala)

 - In a pan heat 1 tbsp oil.
-Add mustard seeds, Cumin, Urad dal, Curry leaves, dry red chillies, split green chilli.
-When the mustard seeds starts to crackle and the tampering is aromatic switch off the gas.
-Let it cool down for 5 minutes and then add to curd mixture.
+Add mustard seeds, Cumin, Urad dal, Curry leaves, dry red chilies, split green chili.
+When the mustard seeds start to crackle and the tampering is aromatic switch off the gas.
+Let it cool down for 5 minutes and then add to the curd mixture.

 - Next beat the urad dal paste vigorously using your hand.
 It's the difficult but most crucial step of the process.
 The more you beat, the more you will incorporate air into the batter.
 To know the batter is ready, drop a small piece of batter into the water.
 If it floats then consider it as ready, else some more muscle work.

 - Heat oil in a kadhai for deep frying the vada.
-When the oil is medium-high hot take small portions of batter and shape it.
+When the oil is medium-high hot take small portions of the batter and shape it.
 Slowly slide into the hot oil.
-The oil should not be too hot, else the vadas will remain undercooked.
+The oil should not be too hot, else the vada's will remain undercooked.

 - You would see the vadas will start floating.
-Drop in some more shaped vadas into the oil.
+Drop-in some more shaped vadas into the oil.
 Don't overcrowd the pan.
-Fry till the they look light golden brown in colour on both the sides.
+Fry till they look light golden brown in color on both sides.

-- Once the vadas are done, remove them from oil using a slotted spoon and put immediately into the water.
+- Once the vadas are done, remove them from the oil using a slotted spoon and put it immediately into the water.
 Let them sit in water for 5-8 minutes.
 Then remove from water and squeeze the vadas in between two palms to drain excess water.
-Add to curd mixture.
+Add to the curd mixture.

 - _For Aloo _Dum: In a pan heat 2 tbsp oil.
-Add dry red chilies, tej patta.
+Add dry red chilies, Tej Patta.
 Add asafoetida.
-Add chopped Onion and fry till brown in colour.
+Add chopped Onion and fry till brown in color.

-- Serve dahi bara, topped with warm Aloo dum and garnished with chopped onion, sev, coriander leaves.
-And off-course dusted with lots of roasted cumin, red chilli powder and chat masala.
+- Serve Dahi bara, topped with warm Aloo dum and garnished with chopped onion, Sev, coriander leaves.
+And off-course dusted with lots of roasted cumin, red chili powder, and chat masala.